-- is compatible with WRF version 2.2 and higher. - can be used to post-process both WRF-ARW and WRF-NMM forecasts. - can ingest WRF history files (wrfout) in two formats: netCDF and binary.
+- is compatible with WRF v3.3 and higher. - can be used to post-process WRF-ARW, WRF-NMM, GFS, and CFS forecasts. - can ingest WRF history files (wrfout) in two formats: netCDF and binary.

-The WRF Postprocessor is divided into two parts, wrfpost and copygb:
+The Unified Post Processor is divided into two parts: